-Since the accession of the SR into the EU until 2014, the illegal migration to SR has decreased eight times: from 10,946 illegal migrants in 2004 to 1,304 in 2014.
+- Since the accession of the SR into the EU until 2014, the illegal migration to SR has decreased eight times: from 10,946 illegal migrants in 2004 to 1,304 in 2014.

-- In 2020, citizens of Morocco, Syria, Turkey and Iran applied for asylum in the Slovak Republic most often.
+- In 2021, citizens of Morocco, Afghanistan and Algeria applied for asylum in the Slovak Republic most often.

 - By comparison, in 2004 11,395 persons applied for asylum in the SR; in last years, the number of applications has stabilized at several hundred per year.16